 Example 1: Allowed with Pre-ETS funds - For example, screen reading software programs could be purchased to enable an individual who is blind to access information on a computer during a work-based learning experience.
-It is important to note that the screen reader software for individuals who are blind or visually-impaired, not the computer on which it is installed, meets the definition of "auxiliary aids and services."
+It is important to note that the screen reader software for individuals who are blind or visually impaired, not the computer on which it is installed, meets the definition of "auxiliary aids and services."

-Example 2: Allowed with Pre-ETS funds - As another example, for an individual who is deaf, interpreter services or video-based telecommunication products could be purchased to ensure access to information in activities related to job exploration counseling or other Pre-ETS.
+Example 2: Allowed with Pre-ETS funds - for an individual who is deaf, sign language interpreter services or video-based telecommunication products could be purchased to ensure access to information in activities related to job exploration counseling or other Pre-ETS.

-Example 3: Not Allowed with Pre-ETS funds - On the other hand, personal devices and services do not meet the definition of auxiliary aids and services.
-Personal devices and services include individually-prescribed devices, such as prescription eyeglasses or hearing aids, readers for personal use or study, or services of a personal nature.
-If a student with a disability requires personal devices or services or individually-prescribed assistive technology, RS must work with the student to determine whether he or she meets the eligibility criteria of vocational rehabilitation.
-If yes, then an Individual Plan for Employment should be developed to include those additional services through VR funding, not Pre-ETS funding.
+Example 3: Not Allowed with Pre-ETS funds -personal devices and services do not meet the definition of auxiliary aids and services.
+Personal devices and services include individually prescribed devices, such as prescription eyeglasses or hearing aids, readers for personal use or study, or services of a personal nature.
+If a student with a disability requires personal devices or services or individually prescribed assistive technology, RS must work with the student to determine whether they meet the eligibility criteria of vocational rehabilitation services.
+Such services may be provided in accordance with an approved IPE.